Find out if you need a Permit to Burn, how to obtain one and what you need to do prior to your planned burn.

 Step 2: Contact your local Fire Control Officer (FCO)

-Call or email your local Fire Control Officer to request a Permit to Burn.
+Contact your local Fire Control Officer to request a Permit to Burn.
 If the Fire Control Officer is unavailable, the Chief Bush Fire Control Officer or the Shire’s Rangers can also issue a Permit.
 View Fire Control Officer Contact List

-Step 3: Wait for assessment and issue of permit
+Step 3: Wait for assessment and issue of Permit

 Once your application has been assessed and approved, you will receive your Permit to Burn.
-Make sure to comply with all guidelines and restrictions indicated in your Permit.
+Make sure to comply with all guidelines and restrictions indicated on your Permit.
 For information on what to do prior to burning, refer to the next section.

 Preparing for your burn

-24 hours before your planned burn
+Prior to lighting your planned burn

-• Shire of Augusta Margaret River
+- Shire of Augusta Margaret River

-• Department of Biodiversity, Conservation and Attractions (DBCA); and
+- Department of Biodiversity, Conservation and Attractions (DBCA); and

-• Department of Fire and Emergency Services (DFES).
+- Department of Fire and Emergency Services (DFES).

 To register your Permit, call the numbers provided on the Permit itself.
 Keep your Permit close by during the call, as the operator will ask for specific details from it.